 Alchemy

 When starting with this class, you have proficiency with Alchemist’s Supplies and can use them with uncanny skill.
-You can create alchemical mixtures from any spell that belongs to the alchemist spell list, so long as you have the alchemical formula.
-This does not actually allow you to cast spells, only to know them enough to create potions.
-Each level in the alchemist class provides you with 1 caster level for the purposes of accessing alchemical formulae, as appropriate to the alchemist spell list.
+Unlike most characters proficient with Alchemist’s Supplies, you refer to the alchemist spell list for your spells, not your own spells (or formulas you have access to).
+This ability does not allow you to cast spells, only to know them enough to create potions.
+Each level in the alchemist class provides you with 1 caster level to access alchemical formulae, as appropriate to the alchemist spell list.

 Cantrips

-At 1st level, you know a number of cantrips equal to your proficiency bonus.
-As normal for alchemist spells, you cannot cast them, but can turn them into potions.
+At 1st level, you know a number of cantrips equal to 1 + your proficiency bonus.
+As normal for alchemist spells, you cannot cast them, but can turn them into potions (unless you chose the Innate Cantrips focus from Weird Science).
 Cantrips do not require a formula book, and are always memorized.